 Rule-based systems always work by rules.
 These rules outline the triggers and actions to be followed (or triggered).
 For example, the trigger might be an email with the word “invoice”.
 The next action might be to forward the email to the finance team.

-This rule most often takes the form of an ‘if statement’ as a way of describing a trigger, then specifying the action to be completed.
-So, if you want to create a rule-based system capable of handling 100 different actions, you’d have to write 100 different rules.
+This rule most often takes the form of an ‘if statement’ as a way of describing a trigger, which then specify the action to be completed.
+So, if you want to create a rule-based system capable of handling 100 different actions, you’d have to write 100 different “if-else” rules.
 If you want to update the system and add actions, then you need to write a new rule.

 All in all, you use rules to tell the machine what to do, and it will do exactly what you tell it to do.
 From there, the rules-based system will carry out the action until you tell it to stop.